-- AG ¶ 19 describes two conditions that could raise trustworthiness concerns and may be disqualifying in this case: - (a) inability or unwillingness to satisfy debts; and - (c) a history of not meeting financial obligations.
+AG ¶ 19 describes two conditions that could raise trustworthiness concerns and may be disqualifying in this case:

+- (a) inability or unwillingness to satisfy debts; and - (c) a history of not meeting financial obligations.

-Applicant has a history of being unable or unwilling to satisfy financial obligations, which began in 2006 and continues to date.
+Applicant has a history of being unable or unwilling to satisfy financial obligations, which began before 2006, several of which continue to date.
 The evidence raises both disqualifying conditions, thereby shifting the burden to Applicant to rebut, extenuate, or mitigate those concerns.